 BJP accuses Chidambaram of violating bail condition

-Union minister Prakash Javadekar told reporters that the claim of Chidambaram, who was released on bail on Wednesday after spending 106 days in jail, amounted to "self- certification".

 The Supreme Court had asked the Congress leader not to speak about the case against him while ordering his release on bail.
-What he said is in violation of this condition, the BJP leader said.
+"P Chidambaram has violated the bail condition on the very first day after his release....
+What he said is in violation of this condition," the BJP leader said.

+A Supreme Court bench, while granting bail to Chidambaram, asked him not to make any public comment in connection with the case.
+Addressing a press conference at the Congress headquarters, the former finance minister had said earlier, "In the last 106 days, I was strong in spirit and I have become stronger because...my record as minister and my conscience are absolutely clear."

+Taking a jibe at the opposition leader over his attack on the Modi government on a host of issues, Javadekar said he has got to speak to the media after so many days and that is why he was taking out his anger on every subject.
+Hitting back over his criticism of the government that it had denied basic freedom to people in Kashmir since Article 370 was nullified in August, the Union minister said all media outlets have been functioning in the Valley.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)